Who Is Held Responsible In A Hospital Negligence Suit?

 When mistakes are made in a hospital or other medical environment, the results can be devastating for the patient, even deadly.
 Errors can happen anywhere along the line, from doctors to anesthesiologists, nurses to pharmaceutical companies and anyone else involved in the process.
-Generally for a medical malpractice lawsuit you must be able to prove fault in one of these parties, but often multiple parties may be liable for the mistakes.
+Generally for a New Haven medical malpractice lawsuit you must be able to prove fault in one of these parties, but often multiple parties may be liable for the mistakes.
 Unless you are dealing with pharmaceutical company errors, most likely the suit will fall under hospital negligence.

 When dealing with hospitals, your suit will either hold the institution directly liable or do so vicariously.
 A vicarious liability lawsuit is probably the one you are most familiar with.
 This scenario covers instances of doctors, nurses and other medical professionals making a mistake.
 Because the hospital employs them, the institution is responsible under respondeat superior doctrine.
 If a physician is a contractor working in the hospital, this doctrine may not apply.